-"We would have gotten here earlier if Vio hadn't gotten us lost in the woods," Blue grumbled, but his heart clearly wasn't in it.
-The long day's travel had left all of them tired- Red looked as though he was about to fall asleep on his feet where he stood; Green and Blue looked only marginally better.
-Vio had no clue of his appearance, but was managing to keep his own exhaustion at bay through sheer tenacity- this was the largest source of collected knowledge in Hyrule, after all, and no matter how tired he was he yearned to explore.
+"We would have gotten here earlier if Vio hadn't gotten us lost in the woods," Blue grumbled, but his heart wasn't in it.
+The long day's travel had left them all tired- Red looked as though he was about to fall asleep on his feet where he stood; Green and Blue looked only marginally better.
+Vio had no clue of his appearance, but was managing to keep his own exhaustion at bay through sheer tenacity- this was the largest source of collected knowledge in Hyrule, after all, and oh wow fuck that

 "The princess has sent us to find information on the Twilight Seal and the history behind it," Vio said after a moment's thought.